JeremyIV/democracy-chess/HOWTO.md

   - Kingside castle: `e1g1` (white) or `e8g8` (black)
   - Queenside castle: `e1c1` (white) or `e8c8` (black)

+## Special Commands

+- To vote to resign, simply say `resign`.
+- To skip the current countdown timer and count the votes immediately, enter say `n` or `next`.
+- If you're not ready to skip the countdown timer yet, you can say `w` or `wait`.

 ## Examples

 Here are some example scenarios: